People

 Principal investigator

 Tobias Kube is a clinical psychologist and licensed psychotherapist who received his PhD in 2018 from the Philipps-University of Marburg.
 After a 6-months postdoctoral research visit at Harvard Medical School in 2019 (supervisors: Prof. Dr. Ted Kaptchuk, Prof. Dr. Arthur Barsky, Prof. Dr. Irving Kirsch), he joined the Pain and Psychotherapy Research Lab at the University of Koblenz-Landau (since 2023: RPTU Kaiserslautern-Landau) headed by Prof. Dr. Julia A. Glombiewski as a postdoctoral researcher and lecturer.
 In the winter semester 2023/24 and the summer semester 2024, he is Interim Professor of Clinical Psychology and Psychotherapy at the Georg-August-University of Goettingen.
-Since 2024, he is the head of the Emmy Noether Group on Biased Belief Updating in Depression.
+In the winter semester 2023/24 and the summer semester 2024, he was Interim Professor of Clinical Psychology and Psychotherapy at the Georg-August-University of Goettingen.
+Since 2024, he is the head of the Emmy Noether Group for Experimental Research in Depression.

 Besides posttraumatic stress disorder, persistent somatic symptoms, and placebo/nocebo effects, his main research focus has been on the psychopathology of depression.
 In addition to cross-sectional and longitudinal studies on the importance of dysfunctional beliefs/expectations in depression, his main expertise is the conduction of experimental studies on biased belief updating in depression.
 From 2021-2024, this experimental research has been continued in greater depth in a DFG-funded project (KU 3955/3-1: “On the revision of negative expectations in people with depressive symptoms - A series of experimental investigations”).
 Through the research programme of the Emmy Noether group, he hopes to gain a deeper understanding of the deficits in belief updating of patients with depression and identify targets for focused psychological interventions to modify these deficits.